ImranKhalid-IT/Deconstructing-Detections-Causal-Concept-Explanations-for-Object-Relationships/README.md

-Just Run Code In Colab
+Just Run Code on Colab or on your PC
 Thankew